 If you manage to tear yourself away from your yurt and the site, then the surrounding area is packed full of every kind of adventure you could need, Norfolk is a tourist's paradise.
-There's biking, hiking, vast expanses of sandy beaches, charming coastal villages and market towns as well as culture and history in Norwich.
+There's vast expanses of sandy beaches, charming coastal villages and market towns, lots of family attractions, biking and hiking as well as culture and history in Norwich.

 A stone's throw away